aaronmelton/VRFSearchTool/README.md

    * Alter the `default_protocol` variable in the `get_hosts_from_file` function
    to use a different protocol enabled on your router(s).
 2. A valid username/password.
+3. Presence of a `settings.cfg` file containing any pre-configured settings specified by the user.
+Should this file not exist, the application will create it using default values.
 3. Presence of a `routers.txt` file containing a list, one per line, of Hostnames or IP Addresses of routers on which VRF tunnels are configured.
    (If one is not provided, the application will create an example file for